Alix-debug/NearCulture/README.md

 SELECT ?name ?id ?url ?long ?lat WHERE {?Instance rdf:type schema:Library;schema:name ?name; schema:identifier ?id .
 OPTIONAL {?Instance schema:url ?url . } OPTIONAL {?Instance schema:longitude ?long; schema:latitude ?lat .}} LIMIT 100
 ```

-This query is accessible at the ... tab in the nav bar.
+This query is accessible at the "Queries 2" tab in the nav bar.

 b.
 A query that contains at least 2 alternatives and conjunctions.
 Our query returns names of both people and trips.